rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

 9. What is the average service charge rate for these projects?
 10. Which country still owes the most for this specific project?

-We know that there are a total of 10,400 transations in this dataset as it is provided by The World Bank website.
+We know that there are a total of 10,400 transactions in this dataset as it is provided by The World Bank website.
 However, if we didn't know, we could use a simple query to find out.

 ```sql
 SELECT COUNT(*) FROM "Banking_Data_Feb15";